Botspot/pi-apps/DOCUMENTATION.md

 - `app_categories` - Format the categories file, then list all apps, as if they were inside folders, based on the categories file.
 Also lists all apps under special "Installed" and "All Apps" categories.

 - `shlink_link` - Increase/decrease the "number of users" a certain app has.
-  - A GitHub Actions script creates [shlink](https://shlink.io/) links for every app: one link for installing it, and one link for uninstalling it.
+  - There are two [shlink](https://shlink.io/) links for every app: one link for installing it, and one link for uninstalling it.
-  - The Pi-Apps server running a shlink instance will track how many times each link has been clicked.
   - Assuming the "Enable Analytics" setting was not turned off, this function will "click" one of those links.
+  - How this link system works:
+    - A Github Actions [script](https://github.com/Botspot/pi-apps/blob/master/.github/workflows/create_shlink_links.yml) on the main Pi-Apps repository automatically creates install/uninstall shlinks for every new app that is added.
+    - The Pi-Apps server running a shlink instance (at https://analytics.pi-apps.io) will record the number of "clicks" for each link.
-  - Botspot and theofficialgman created a script to upload shlink's statistics to the [pi-apps-analytics](https://github.com/Botspot/pi-apps-analytics) repository.
+    - Another Github Actions script uploads shlink's statistics to the [pi-apps-analytics](https://github.com/Botspot/pi-apps-analytics) repository, which can then be retrieved by Pi-Apps clients through the `usercount` function, explained below.
 - `usercount` - returns the number of users an app has, based on the current number in the [pi-apps-analytics](https://github.com/Botspot/pi-apps-analytics) repository.
   To display the number of users for the Arduino app:
   ```